charlesreid1-docker/pod-webhooks/README.md

 nginx server, as well as the hooks folder in the Captain Hook repository (that's at `b-captain-hook/hooks`).

-If hooks are added to Captain Hook, the copy of Captain Hook being hosted in the container by the webhook server will still be the old version.

-Therefore we use a hook run by Captain Hook, that when changes are pushed to the master branch of Captain Hook, it will create a trigger file, which will update the Captain Hook git repo to fetch and merge the latest changes, then restart the webhooks-subdomains docker pod.
+When there is a change pushed to a particular branch on git.charlesreid1.com, the git.charlesreid1.com server will check if there is a corresponding hook that's been added to Captain Hook for that repo and branch.
+If so, git.charlesreid1.com runs that script.
+For pages.charlesreid1.com, that's usually just a git pull on the contents of `/www/pages.charlesreid1.com/my-page`.

+### Captain Hook's Canary

+Captain Hook presents a bit of a paradox: the webhook docker pod needs to be able to tell the host to restart the webhook docker pod when changes are pushed to Captain Hook itself.

+This is done by Captain Hook's Canary.
+This is a script that checks every 10 seconds for a trigger file in a directory mounted between the host and container.
+If the trigger file is present, the host will update its copy of Captain Hook, then restart the webhooks-subdomains docker pod.

 ## Network